-Onions should be stored in a well ventilated space at room temperature, away from heat and bright light.
+Onions should be stored in a well-ventilated space at room temperature, away from heat and bright light.
 With the exception of green onions, do not refrigerate onions.
 Place them in a wire hanging basket or a perforated bowl with a raised base so that air can circulate underneath.
 The length of storage varies with the type of onion.
 Those that are more pungent in flavor, such as yellow onions, should keep for about a month if stored properly.
 They will keep longer than those with a sweeter taste, such as white onions, since the compounds that confer their sharp taste help to preserve them.
-Scallions should be stored in a plastic bag in the refrigerator where they will keep for about one week.
-All onions should be stored away from potatoes, as they will absorb their moisture and ethylene gas, causing them to spoil more readily.
+Scallions should be stored in a sealed container in the refrigerator where they will keep for about one week.
+All onions should be stored away from potatoes, since moisture and ethylene gas from the potatoes can cause them to spoil more readily.

-Store cut onions by placing in a sealed container; use them within a day or two at the very most since they tend to oxidize and lose their nutrient content rather quickly.
-Cooked onions will best maintain their taste in an airtight container where they can be kept for a few days; they should never be placed in a metal storage container as this may cause them to discolor.
-Although peeled and chopped onions can be frozen (without first being blanched), this process will cause them to lose some of their flavor.
+Store cut raw onions by placing in a sealed container.
+Use them within a day or two at the most to prevent loss of quality.
+Cooked onions will best maintain their taste in an airtight container where they can be kept for a few days.
+They should not be placed in a metal storage container because this method can cause discoloration.
+Although peeled and chopped onions can be frozen (without first being blanched), this practice may cause them to lose some of their flavor.

 If you'd like even more recipes and ways to prepare onions the Nutrient-Rich Way, you may want to explore The World's Healthiest Foods book.